CiscoISE/terraform-provider-ciscoise/docs/resources/guest_type.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on GuestType.
-  This resource allows the client to update a guest type.
-    This resource deletes a guest type.
-    This resource creates a guest type.
+  This resource allows the client to update a guest type.This resource deletes a guest type.This resource creates a guest type.
 ---

 # ciscoise_guest_type (Resource)

 It manages create, read, update and delete operations on GuestType.

-  This resource allows the client to update a guest type.
+  - This resource allows the client to update a guest type.
-  This resource deletes a guest type.
+  - This resource deletes a guest type.
-  This resource creates a guest type.
+  - This resource creates a guest type.

 ## Example Usage